steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 ### 5.1.
 Traversal Options

 These options control how the program traverses the file system when a directory is being processed.
 At this time there is only one option (`-r`, `--recursive`).

-> An idea for future work is to augment traversal options with filtering options, to limit the files that are processed during a recursive traversal.

 #### 5.1.1.
 Recursive